nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The difficulty level must be one that is supported; currently supported are: {easy, medium, hard}.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:** <br>
-Extraneous parameters (before the first `n/` flag) will be ignored. <br> e.g. if the command specifies `:gen 1,2,3 n/Squat level/easy`, it will be interpreted as `:gen n/Squat level/easy`.
+Redundant inputs (before the first `n/` flag) will be ignored. <br> e.g. if the command specifies `:gen 1,2,3 n/Squat level/easy`, it will be interpreted as `:gen n/Squat level/easy`.
 </div>

 Examples: